lisa-lumos/Redshift/02-best-practices.md

 The ideal object size is 1-128 MB after compression.

 As a best practice, we recommend isolating databases in Amazon Redshift from one another.
 Queries run in a specific database and can't access data from any other database on the cluster.

+Consider moving each actively queried database to a separate dedicated cluster.

+Because a user must connect to each database specifically, and queries can only access a single database, moving databases to separate clusters has minimal impact for users.

+Workload  management (WLM) defines how queries are routed to the queues.
+Amazon Redshift allocates each queue a portion of the cluster's available memory.
+A queue's memory is divided  among the queue's query slots.

+Consider reducing the configured slot count for queues where the slots have never been fully used.

+When you load data into an empty table with compression encoding declared with the COPY command, Amazon Redshift applies storage compression.
+This optimization ensures that data in your cluster is stored efficiently even when loaded by end users.
+The analysis required to apply compression can require significant time.

+When you load data as part of a structured process, such as in an overnight extract, transform, load (ETL) batch, you can define the compression beforehand.
+You can also optimize your table definitions to skip this phase permanently without any negative impacts.